RRechzEXE/NightLoad/README.md

-Aria2 Open Sorurce project based NightLoad
+Aria2 Open Source Project based NightLoad

 An application that takes Aria2 from the Terminal and makes it ready, simple and plain and saves you from using the terminal!!